-Qualifying subject 34 RV threshold Small food shop, general store or post office £8,500 Petrol filling station, small hotel or public house 35 £12,750
+Qualifying subject 35 RV threshold Small food shop, general store or post office £8,500 Petrol filling station, small hotel or public house 36 £12,750

-- 131. In addition, local authorities have discretionary powers to grant up to 100% relief to properties which provide a service which is of benefit to the community where they consider it would be in the interest of council tax payers to do so. - 132.
+- 148. In addition, local authorities have discretionary powers to grant up to 100% relief to properties with an RV up to £17,000 which provide a service which is of benefit to the community where they consider it would be in the interest of council tax payers to do so. - 149.
 This relief is likely to be considered a subsidy under the Act and is listed in the Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2023.
 Public authorities should consider whether this relief is awarded as MFA, or whether it meets the other subsidy control requirements of the Act.